-Father, I'm the one who lost a mother.
-I'm the one who lost a sister.
+Father, I'm the one who lost my mother.
+I'm the one who lost my sister.
 I'm the one who lost much of my body.
-All I have left is a father - and I can't afford to lose him.
+All I have left is my father - and I sure can't afford to lose him.
 I need him to always be my rock - my rock of stability - my rock of happiness.